Research shows many parents fail to teach kids about money

 My mom and dad were great parents, and they raised me and my brothers the best they knew how with the knowledge they had.

-My parents weren’t perfect and had their own degree of dysfunction.
-And I’m sure I’m contributing to issues my kids will struggle with in the future.
-But I know that my responsibility isn’t to keep them from making mistakes when they’re adults.
+My parents weren’t perfect and had their own degree of shortcomings.
+And, I’m sure I’m contributing to issues my kids will struggle with in the future.
+But, I know that my responsibility isn’t to keep them from making mistakes when they’re adults.

 My responsibility is learning from my mistakes in the past, and passing on that wisdom to them.